-There are both general (i.e., common) prerequisites that are required for all CSE courses at the specified level and specific prerequisites for each course that are in addition to the general prerequisites.
-Both types of prerequisites include computer science courses and mathematics courses, and in most cases there are grade point average requirements in the prerequisite courses.
-The prerequisites are listed after each course description and summarized in the following tables.
+There are both general prerequisites that are required for all CSE courses at the specified level and specific prerequisites for each course that are in addition to the general prerequisites.
+Both types of prerequisites include CSE courses and mathematics courses, and in all cases there are grade requirements in the prerequisite courses.
+The prerequisites are listed after each course description and summarised in the following tables.